-Driving through the Dunes at Kgalagadi Transfrontier Park
+Kgalagadi Transfrontier Park

-This transfrontier park was created through the cooperation of the governments of Namibia, Botswana, and South Africa, in order to unite several smaller fragmented parks into a larger border-less area for wildlife to roam.
+Driving through the Dunes at Kgalagadi Transfrontier ParkKgalagadi Transfrontier Park was created through the cooperation of the governments of Namibia, Botswana, and South Africa.
+Their cooperation has united several smaller fragmented parks into a larger border-less area for wildlife to roam.
 Highlights include viewing predators like cheetah, hyena and black-manned lions, along with bat eared foxes, meerkats, wildebeest, and other species.

-One of the best camps on the South African Side is Kieliekrankie.
+One of the best camps on the South African side is Kieliekrankie.
 It's an unfenced campsite located towards the middle of the park located on the top of a dune.
 Four self-catering cabins come with a kitchen and outdoor grill.
 There is a ranger on-hand to help check you in and oversee your stay in the event some curious leopards or jackals come to visit your cabin.

 Kgalagadi Transfrontier Park is a big park and a lot of the roads are corrugated, so a 4x4 vehicle is strongly recommended (but not necessary).
 Make sure to stop at Twee Rivieren with your passport if you plan on exiting through Namibia or entering Botswana.